-A. "Person" means an individual, firm, partnership, general partner of a partnership, limited liability company, registered limited liability partnership, foreign limited liability partnership, association, corporation (whether or not the corporation is, or would be if doing business in this state, subject to [state income tax act]), company, syndicate, estate, trust, business trust, trustee, trustee in bankruptcy, receiver, executor, administrator, assignee, or organization of any kind.
+"Person" means an individual, firm, partnership, general partner of a partnership, limited liability company, registered limited liability partnership, foreign limited liability partnership, association, corporation (whether or not the corporation is, or would be if doing business in this state, subject to [state income tax act]), company, syndicate, estate, trust, business trust, trustee, trustee in bankruptcy, receiver, executor, administrator, assignee, or organization of any kind.
 For purposes of the [state corporate income tax act] "person" also means a combined group.

-B. "Taxpayer" means a person subject to the tax imposed by [state corporate income tax act].
+A. "Taxpayer" means a person subject to the tax imposed by [state corporate income tax act].
 [DRAFTER'S NOTE: The tax imposition sections of the state code should be clear that tax is imposed on corporations as part of a group.]

-C. "Corporation" means a corporation as defined by the laws of this state, or organization of any kind treated as a corporation for tax purposes under the laws of this state, wherever located, which if it were doing business in this state would be a "taxpayer."
+B. "Corporation" means a corporation as defined by the laws of this state, or organization of any kind treated as a corporation for tax purposes under the laws of this state, wherever located, which if it were doing business in this state would be a "taxpayer."
 The business conducted by a partnership that is directly or indirectly held by a corporation is the business of the corporation to the extent of the corporation's distributive share of the partnership income, inclusive of guaranteed payments to the extent prescribed by regulation.

-D. "Partnership" means a general or limited partnership, or organization of any kind treated as a partnership for tax purposes under the laws of this state.
+C. "Partnership" means a general or limited partnership, or organization of any kind treated as a partnership for tax purposes under the laws of this state.

-E. "Internal Revenue Code" means Title 26 of the United States Code of [date] [and amendments thereto] without regard to application of federal treaties unless expressly made applicable to states of the United States.
+D. "Internal Revenue Code" means Title 26 of the United States Code of [date] [and amendments thereto] without regard to application of federal treaties unless expressly made applicable to states of the United States.

-F. "Unitary business" means a single economic enterprise that is made up either of separate parts of a single business entity or of a commonly controlled group of business entities that are sufficiently interdependent, integrated, and interrelated through their activities so as to provide a synergy and mutual benefit that produces a sharing or exchange of value among them and a significant flow of value to the separate parts.
+E. "Unitary business" means a single economic enterprise that is made up either of separate parts of a single business entity or of a commonly controlled group of business entities that are sufficiently interdependent, integrated, and interrelated through their activities so as to provide a synergy and mutual benefit that produces a sharing or exchange of value among them and a significant flow of value to the separate parts.
 Drafter's note: This portion of the definition is drafted to follow MTC Reg.
 IV.1.(b)., defining a "unitary business."
 A state that does not wish to define unitary business in this manner should consider alternative language.
 In addition, this MTC Regulation defining unitary business includes a requirement of common ownership or control.
-A state which treats ownership or control requirements separately from the unitary business conducted by a partnership is treated as conducted by its partners, whether directly held or indirectly held through a series of partnerships, to the extent of the partner's distributive share of the partner's ownership income.
+A state which treats ownership or control requirements separately from the unitary business requirement will need to make additional amendments to the statutory language.
+Business conducted by a partnership is treated as conducted by its partners, whether directly held or indirectly held through a series of partnerships, to the extent of the partner's distributive share of the partnership income, regardless of the percentage of the partner's ownership interest or the percentage of its distributive or any other share of partnership income.